 - Discuss the risks, benefits, options and possible complications of LASIK surgery.

 If you qualify for LASIK, you will be required to stop wearing your contact lenses for a while before the surgery.
 Contacts can temporarily change the shape of the cornea and your cornea should be in its natural shape the day of surgery.
-Dr. Rosenbaum may instruct you to stop wearing makeup, lotions or perfume for a few days before surgery.
+Our Doctors may instruct you to stop wearing makeup, lotions or perfume for a few days before surgery.
 These products can interfere with the laser treatment or increase the risk of infection after surgery.

 LASIK is an outpatient surgical procedure.
 The surgery takes 10 to 15 minutes for each eye.